angelocguerra/stalgcm-abstractmodel/README.md

 # stalgcm-abstractmodel
 STALGCM Machine Project: Abstract Model of Computation

-A software implementation of a 2-way deterministic finite accepter.
+A software implementation of a Deterministic Pushdown Automata

 ---
 Created by: Adrian Yung Cheng, Krizchelle Wong, and Angelo Guerra<br>